obriencj/koji-habitude/docs/cli/fetch.rst

 Description
 -----------

-The ``fetch`` command loads templates and data files, resolves dependencies, connects to Koji, and outputs YAML documents representing the remote state of objects that exist on the Koji instance.
+The ``fetch`` command produces YAML that reflects the remote state of locally defined objects.
 By default, only objects that differ from local definitions are shown, but ``--show-unchanged`` can be used to fetch all objects.

+The semantics of this command are complementary to ``compare``, but rather than comparing local vs remote state, it focuses on producing that remote state in a YAML format.

 This command is useful for:

-- Exporting current Koji state to YAML files
+- Exporting or backing up current Koji state
-- Creating backups of Koji configuration
-- Comparing local definitions with remote state
-- Bootstrapping local definitions from existing Koji instance
+- Bootstrapping local definitions from existing instances
+- Comparing local vs remote state
-- Auditing what actually exists in Koji
+- Auditing Koji configuration

 The command will: